jebrii/jshortcuts/README.md

 Note that the `[/path/to/jshortcuts]` above should be replaced with the path to the root of this repo, without the trailing slash.
 For me, this is `/Users/jebrii/jdev/jshortcuts`.

-Once you are finished, press `Ctrl + O` (yes, control and not command) and save the changes to the file.
+Once you are finished, save the changes to the file (e.g., `Ctrl + O` if you opted to use `nano`).
-Now, you can run `source ~/.bash_profile` to make the terminal recognize the changes you have made and assign the aliases.
+Now, run `source ~/.bash_profile` to make the terminal recognize the changes you have made and assign the aliases.

 ### Configuration